-The first step is to create the file share in Azure by browsing to our target Azure storage account, And then we create a File Share as shown below:
+The first step is to create the file share in Azure by browsing to our target Azure storage account, And then we add a File Share.

 Azure file shares support SMB 3.0 Protocol which means faster file access, encryption of data in transit, and other benefits.
 Simultaneously, make sure that on your local network, port 445 is accessible because it's over this port that SMB communicates.
 The next step is to add our first file share on a Windows Machine.

-We map a network drive on the Windows Machine and insert the URL of our file share using the syntax as shown.
-Make sure to change the name to your storage account name and the file share to your file share name.
+To achieve that, we map a network drive on the Windows Machine and insert the URL of our file share using the syntax shown below.
+Make sure to change the name of your storage account and the file share to your file share name.

-So the trick here is that the Username is AZURE\ [your-storage-account-name], and the password is the access key to your storage account that is accessed from the access keys section of your storage account in the portal.
+So the trick here is that the Username is AZURE\ [your-storage-account-name], and the password is the access key to your storage account.
+This can be accessed from the access keys section of your storage account in the portal.
 After that, you should be able to see the Azure file share, as shown below.

 Mount an Azure file share in Linux

-The first step here is to browse to our storage account, open up the Azure file share.
-We then click on connect as shown in the screenshot below and copy the respective Linux script that matches our file share.
+The first step here is to browse to our storage account, and open up the Azure file share.
+Then, click on connect as shown in the screenshot below and copy the respective Linux script that matches your file share.

-When that is done, we then head over to our on-premises Linux VM, copy and run the script below with root privileges.
+Next, head over to your on-premises Linux VM, copy and run the script with root privileges.
 Before you do that, you should make sure that you have the "cifs" and "nfs-common" packages installed.
 On newer releases of most Linux distributions, these are usually installed by default.